Praqma/2git/README.md

-# ClearCase to Git
+# cc2git
 A Groovy DSL to facilitate migration from ClearCase to Git.
 The project currently focuses on the migration of UCM components to Git repositories.

 ## Concept and workflow

-The cc-to-git DSL allows you to easily select sets of baselines and assign actions for them.
+The cc2git DSL allows you to easily select sets of baselines from component's streams and assign actions to them.
 These actions can be anything but will most likely consist of Git commits, tags, etc.

-A temporary child stream is created for the migration, its view acts as the Git work tree in the migration.
+Per stream a git repository, a temporary child stream and view of said stream is created.
 Every selected baseline is rebased onto the child stream, the view is updated and the actions are executed.

 #### Mapping table

 | CCUCM         |   | Git        	|
 |:-------------:|:-:|:-------------:|
 | Component 	|-> | Repository 	|